030/n3dr/.github/ISSUE_TEMPLATE/support.md

 ---
 name: Support Request
-about: Support request or question relating to Kubernetes
+about: Support request or question relating to n3dr
 labels: triage/support

 ---